 The dissemination of this research will lead to changes to the ways in which organisations encourage young people to participate in service.
 The findings will inform those in the voluntary sector about the appropriate use of language around making service a ‘habit for life’ and about what that habit is and how it might be promoted.

 Furthermore, where currently practitioners often ask young people about future intentions to participate in service, and use that as a measure of habit, this research will encourage them to think about habit in a broader sense and ask more probing questions, thus enhancing their understanding of what a habit of service is, and how it can be developed.
 Our research will also influence practice because it will encourage providers to consider which aspects of their programme might have the most significant impact on young people’s habit formation, and may market their programmes differently as a result to encourage more young people to participate.
 Ultimately, this project will help the #iwill campaign to achieve their goal of making service the norm for young people across the UK by 2020.

 Following a literature review into habits and youth service, for this project we have conducted a survey with over 4,500 young people to define a habit of youth service, and explore which factors correlate with young people who have made a habit of service.
-This will be followed by qualitative research with young people to understand the habit of service in more depth, and a consultation with youth service providers to explore ways of building a habit of youth service.
+This has been followed by in-depth interviews with a small number of young people who have made a habit of service.

 Literature Review & Findings

 The literature review, exploring psychological and philosophical studies, showed that habit is malleable, and that it both manifests and is maintained in the prior, current, and intended future repetition of a behaviour.
 Additional factors that are considered an important part of habit are that the behaviour is: part of an individual’s moral identity; in keeping with subjective norms; and possible – and that the individual must believe the behaviour to be possible.
 A habit may also be goal-directed and automatic.
 Habits can also be measured, though no previous study has tested a habit of youth service in the UK.